gerri-A/Downscaling-precipitation/README.md

 This document indicates the order in which the files were created/used, files are indicated with /.
 In the files are desciptions to explain what is done.
-The precipitation maps are downloaded from https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-20th-century-using-surface-observations-only
+The re-analysis data are downloaded from https://www.ecmwf.int/en/forecasts/dataset/ecmwf-reanalysis-20th-century-using-surface-observations-only
 Intermediate files (TFRecord files that are rescaled, after step 3) can be found on 4TU.nl name: Data underlying the research on: Downscaling precipitation

 The first step was to download the ERA20C data, calculate total daily precipitation sum and upload data to google earth engine (GEE).
 Use file: